 I am running down the beach as fast as I can.
-It’s nighttime and I smell something burning.
+It’s nighttime and something is burning.
 Eventually I stop and lean forward.
 My breathing is heavy, I’m drenched with sweat.
 After several deep breaths I look at my hands.
-No blood… Both hands are clean.
-Clean and normal.

 There are people in the distance and I head for them.
 Three old beach vendors sitting side by side on the sand.
-Each is wearing the same white hardhat.
-Approaching, I see why.
-Three Joãos — triplets, hunched forward on their bundles, fast asleep.
+They are wearing similar hardhats.
+Approaching, I see why: Three Joãos — triplets, each leaning forward on a bundle, fast asleep.

 As if on cue they sit up as one and break into grins, seeing me — Um gringo!
-I’m not going to buy anything — No money, no money — but I am strangely drawn to their bundles.
+I’m not going to buy anything — No money, no money, but still I am drawn to their bundles.
 Each one is different.
-1 – A block of metal, hundreds of cans crushed together.
-2 – A bale of paper, thousands of pages also pressed together.
-3 – Two pieces of Isopor, bound with cheap string.
+1) A block of metal, hundreds of cans crushed together.
+2) A bale of paper, all different types pressed into a block.
+3) Two pieces of Isopor held together with cheap string.
 Fascinated, I pause on the Isopor bundle.

-Still I reach for the Isopor bundle.
-It’s light as a feather.
-Lifting it up, the string falls off and the pieces unfold.
-Now I see what they are.
-Two wings!
+Still I reach for the package and it’s light as a feather.
+Lifting it up the binding drops off and the pieces unfold.
+Now I see what they are: Two wings!
 Wings of Isopor.
 I turn back to the men but the men are no more.
-Gone.
+Vanished.

-Each wing has a hole.
+Each wing has a hole at the base.
 On a whim I stick my hand into the right wing and —SHOOP— my arm is sucked in.
 The same with the left — I now have wings.
 Beating them slowly I laugh out loud.
 Like a boy I start running down the beach into the wind.
-A gust catches my wings and lifts me off the sand.
+A gust catches my wings and abruptly lifts me off the sand.

-I sail down to see what it is.
-There are many small lights packed closely together.
-Some of the lights are out on the water.
-Lower still and I see what they are — Candles! — each one held aloft by a person.
+I sail down to see what it is: many small lights packed closely together, some of the lights are out on the water.
+Lower still and I see what they are: Candles!
+Each one held aloft by a person.
 There are millions and millions of them.

 Seeing the people fills me with joy.
-I’m gliding just above them now, glimpse their smiling faces and feel the warmth from the candles as I pass overhead.
+I’m gliding now just above them, glimpse their smiling faces and feel the warmth from the flames as I pass overhead.
 An opening appears and I drop to the sand, stalling my wings as my feet touch down.
-As soon as I land, everyone vanishes.
-What?. . .
+As soon as I land everyone disappears.
+What happened?

 I’m holding my wings, feeling old and tired.
 And I’m thirsty — very, very thirsty.
-As if answering a prayer a drink hut appears.
+As if answering a prayer a drink hut appears down the beach.
 There’s an old woman behind the counter.
 She’s waving at me.

 Hello, she says as I draw near.
 I saw you flying up there.
 So beautiful, so free.
 Put your wings down here and have a drink on me.